filamentgroup/glyphhanger/docs/manual-subset.md

 # Subset yourself manually with `pyftsubset`

 As of GlyphHanger 1.0.5, this can be done automatically with the `--subset` option.
 For posterity, this method will still work.
-Don’t use verbose mode, we want to save the output to a file.
+Don’t use DEBUG mode, we want to save the output to a file.

 ```
 > glyphhanger ./test.html > glyphhanger_output